 Residents of U.S. Possessions - Form 8898 Bona Fide Residence

-Beginning with tax year 2001, an individual with worldwide gross income of more than $75,000 must file Form 8898, Statement for Individuals Who Begin or End Bona Fide Residence in a U.S. Possession, for the tax year in which the individual becomes or ceases to be a bona fide resident of one of the following U.S. possessions: American Samoa, Guam, the Commonwealth of the Northern Mariana Islands, the Commonwealth of Puerto Rico, or the U.S. Virgin Islands.
-The form is required to be filed by Internal Revenue Code section 937, which was added by the American Jobs Creation Act of 2004 (Public Law 108-357), and Treasury Regulation section 1.937-1(h).
+An individual with worldwide gross income of more than $75,000 must file Form 8898, Statement for Individuals Who Begin or End Bona Fide Residence in a U.S. Possession, for the tax year in which the individual becomes or ceases to be a bona fide resident of one of the following U.S. possessions: American Samoa, Guam, the Commonwealth of the Northern Mariana Islands, the Commonwealth of Puerto Rico, or the U.S. Virgin Islands.
+The form is required to be filed by Internal Revenue Code section 937 and Treasury Regulation section 1.937-1(h).

 For married individuals, the $75,000 filing threshold applies to each spouse separately.
 When figuring whether your worldwide gross income is more than $75,000, do not include any of your spouse’s income.
 If both you and your spouse are required to file Form 8898, file a separate Form 8898 for each of you.

-The bona fide residence rules for the U.S. Possessions named above may be found in Chapter 1 of IRS Publication 570 Tax Guide for Individuals with Income From U.S. Possessions.
+The bona fide residence rules for the U.S. possessions named above are explained in Chapter 1 of Publication 570 Tax Guide for Individuals with Income From U.S. Possessions.